ElfFriend-DnD/foundryvtt-dnd5eExtender/README.md

 - DO NOT DISABLE THIS MODULE IF YOU HAVE CONFIGURED A CUSTOM SKILL OR ABILITY SCORE.
 - The issues involving the character sheets above should be considered known issues.
 I am not inclined to fix these within this module as the fixes will quickly add more problems than solutions.
+- Localization of Custom Ability Scores on certain NPC Sheets is broken.
+If there's enough issues opened about this I'll see if I can fix it.

 ## Acknowledgements